neveritt/PolynomialMatrices.jl/README.md

   Poly(2⋅x)              Poly(x)
 ```

-The trouble with the resulting matrix is that the number of operations we can do over such objest is quite limited.
+The trouble with the resulting matrix is that the number of operations we can do over such object is quite limited.
 If, for example, we want to check column-reducedness or perform triangularization, plain Julia has no functionality for that.
 And now `PolynomialMatrices` package enters the stage...

 ## Polynomial matrix in Julia as `PolyMatrix`